AwesomeCICD/ceratf-deployment-monorepo/FORKING.md

 - Registed Domain pointing to an empty R53 zone.
 - a Seed IAM role you can login with rights to modify IAM (so you can create role and oidc)

+THis uses a CCI Release Agent and Policy enforcement

+- Note your CCI Org ID (neeed later to for OIDC provider and vault policies )
+- Create a _CCI Release Agent_
+- Add Token to a _NEW CONTEXT_ as `TF_VAR_rt_token` (more details in release agent module repo)

 ## Setup

 1) Determine Root Zone ID for Domain.